Are lettuce microgreens a thing?

-- We do not use a heat mat, and often the area where we plant lettuce is between 52- and 65-degrees.
-The lettuce will germinate just fine, maybe slower at the lower temperatures.
+- We do not use a heat mat, and often the area where we plant lettuce is between 52- and 65 degrees.
+The lettuce will germinate just fine, maybe slower at lower temperatures.

-- We set the light on a timer for 15 to 16 hours a day.
+- We set the light on a timer for 15 to 16 hours daily.
 The distance between the lights and the soil surface will depend on the light source.

-- For our LED shop lights, the distance between the lights and the soil surface is about 8 or 9-inches.
+- For our LED shop lights, the distance between the lights and the soil surface is about eight or nine inches.

 - We keep the dome over the top of the tray until the lettuce seedlings are 3/4-inch tall.

-- When the dome comes off, we water for the first time.
-Not over the top.
-But using the watering tray.
-We add 2-cups of water to a 1020 tray, a cup to a 1010 tray, and 1/2-cup to our Home Microgreens tray.
+- When the dome comes off, we water for the first time, not over the top.
+We are using the watering tray.
+We add 2 cups of water to a 1020 tray, a cup to a 1010 tray, and 1/2 cup to our Home Microgreens tray.
 Pour the water into the watering tray and gently lower the planting tray onto the water.
-The tray may float; that's ok; it will settle as it uptakes water.
+The tray may float; that’s ok; it will settle as it uptakes water.